MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dial-pad-configuration.md

 In the Teams client, the dial pad enables users to access Public Switched Telephone Network (PSTN) functionality.
 The dial pad is available for users with a Phone System license, provided they are configured properly.
 The following criteria are all required for the dial pad to show:

 - User has an enabled Phone System (“MCOEV”) license
-- User has Microsoft Calling Plan, Operator Connect or is enabled for Direct Routing
+- User has Microsoft Calling Plan, Operator Connect, or is enabled for Direct Routing
 - User has Enterprise Voice enabled
 - User is homed online and not in Skype for Business on premises
 - User has Teams Calling Policy enabled